A successful affiliate marketing program can add significant value to a business, offering a variety of both short-term and long-term benefits.

 - Reporting, payments, link generation, automated tracking and scalable infrastructure, which allow businesses to attract additional sales without a significant amount of extra work.

-- Third-party endorsements from independent sources, which serve to influence consumers without directly selling specific items or services to them (affiliate networks are generally adept marketers and know how to efficiently leverage their efforts).
+- Third-party endorsements from independent sources, which serve to influence consumers without directly selling specific items or services to them (affiliate networks are adept marketers and know how to leverage their efforts efficiently).

 - The ability to display a variety of advertising and paid searches, diversifying revenue sources and distributing risk across a wide range of websites.